samsquire/ideas3/README.md

 # 48. Crosswalk

-Continue processing requests before fsync is received, send an additional signal when fsync is received to confirm pending requests.
+Continue processing requests before fsync is received but create everything in a pending state.
+Send an additional signal when fsync is received to activate pending requests.

 # Incomplete thoughts and ideas
 Function Mesh, automesh